Ares-Developers/Ares-docs/new/superweapons/targeting.rst

   base center.
 If the owner has not settled for a favorite enemy yet, tries to find a location around the owning player's base center.

++ :value:`DropPod`

+  Fires at a randomly chosen land cell in one of the four outer sectors around the owning player's base center.

 + :value:`Offensive`

   Selects a valid target using the Ion Cannon rules.
 Ignores cloaked targets.